raweru/multinational-retail-data-centralisation/README.md

 2. **DatabaseConnector** in **database_utils.py** connects with and uploads data to sales_data database.
 3. **DataCleaning** in **data_cleaning.py** cleans the data before uploading.

-We imported all classes into database_utils.py, which was used to upload the data streams into the new database one by one.
-I used the cleaner.ipynb notebook file to do the cleaning, before writing the final cleaning methods.
+We imported all classes into database_utils.py, which was used to upload the data streams into the new database one by one. cleaner.ipynb notebook file was used to do the cleaning before writing the final cleaning methods.

 ### Task 3: Extract and clean the user data